isabelamihai/Leads-tracker-app/README.md

 ## ⚙️How it works?

-1.Clone the repository to your PC
+1.Clone the repository to your PC.
+Use git clone [repo-link] or download the ZIP and extract the files.<br/>
-Use git clone [repo-link] or download the ZIP and extract the files.
+2.Go to Firebase and create your own database.<br/>

-2. Go to Firebase and create your own database.
+3.Open the link in your default mobile browser, go to upper 3 vertical dots for Samsung

 ## 🖻SS